 15 AMAZING THINGS TO DO IN SIARGAO

-Cloud 9 Siargao is rated as the best surf break in the Philippines and it is one of my favorite things to do in Siargao.
-Whether you are a die-hard surfer or not, a visit to Cloud 9 on Siargao beach will definitely make your day, especially around sunrise or sunset.
+Whether you are a die-hard surfer or not, a visit to Cloud 9 will definitely make your day, especially around sunrise or sunset.

 WHERE IS CLOUD 9 SIARGAO

-Cloud 9 surf is located on the south-east corner of Siargao Island in the Philippines.
-Cloud Nine surf can be found in the small town of General Luna, the most popular place to stay in Siargao.
+Cloud 9 surf is located on the south-east corner of Siargao Island.
+Cloud Nine surf can be found in the main tourist hub of General Luna.

-When I arrived in General Luna Siargao, the first thing on my list of things to do in Siargao was to head straight to the Cloud 9 boardwalk to watch the sunset.
-A long wooden pier stretches out across the reef which ends at a 3-story viewing platform that overlooks the Cloud 9 wave, a popular Siargao tourist spot.
+Be sure to wander out onto the Cloud 9 boardwalk to watch the sunset.
+Featuring a long wooden pier that stretches out across the reef which ends at a 3-story viewing platform overlooking the Cloud 9 wave.

 #2 MAGPUPUNGKO ROCK POOLS

-Magpupungko Siargao is a 45-minute drive from General Luna, the main tourist hub here on Siargao island.
+Magpupungko Rockpool is a 45-minute drive from General Luna, located on the east coast of Siargao Island.

-My friends and I spent a couple of hours at Magpupungko Siargao and we enjoyed some cliff jumping, swimming through small caves and exploring the surrounding rocky coastline.
+You could easily spend a couple of hours at Magpupungko and enjoy some cliff jumping, swimming in the natural pools, and exploring the surrounding rocky coastline.

 #3 TAYANGBAN CAVE POOLS

-Tayangban Cave Pool is one of the best inland experiences I had during my visit to Siargao Philippines.
-Be sure to add Tayangban Cave Pools to your list of things to do in Siargao and discover the unique twin cenotes, bat caves and emerald rock pools on a canyoneering adventure at Tayangban Cave.
+Tayangban Cave Pool is one of the best inland experiences I had during my visit to Siargao Island.
+Be sure to add this incredible attraction to your itinerary and discover the unique twin cenotes, bat caves, and emerald rock pools on a canyoneering adventure.

 WHERE IS TAYANGBAN CAVE